San Diego Padres minor league players: Tucker Musgrove

-Miguel Méndez
+Carlos Rodríguez

-Miguel José Méndez (born July 1, 2002) is a Dominican professional baseball pitcher for the San Diego Padres of Major League Baseball (MLB).
+Carlos David Rodríguez (born December 7, 2000) is a Venezuelan professional baseball outfielder in the San Diego Padres organization.

-Méndez signed with the San Diego Padres as an international free agent in February 2021.
-He made his professional debut that year with the Dominican Summer League Padres.
-He pitched 2022 with the Arizona Complex League Padres and Fort Wayne TinCaps and 2023 with the Lake Elsinore Storm.
-After the 2023 season he pitched in the Arizona Fall League.
+On July 2, 2017, Rodríguez signed with the Milwaukee Brewers as an international free agent.
+He spent his first professional season in 2018 with the Dominican Summer League Brewers and rookie–level Arizona League Brewers.
+In 2019, Rodríguez played in 43 games split between the AZL Brewers and rookie–level Rocky Mountain Vibes, hitting a combined .330/.346/.416 with three home runs, 13 RBI, and five stolen bases.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-Méndez spent 2024 with Lake Elsinore and started 2025 with Lake Elsinore before being promoted to Fort Wayne and the San Antonio Missions.
+Rodríguez returned to action in 2021 with the High–A Wisconsin Timber Rattlers, appearing in 94 games and hitting .267/.336/.348 with one home run, 38 RBI, and 15 stolen bases.
+He returned to Wisconsin the following season, playing in 42 games and batting .268/.355/.416 with three home runs, 21 RBI, and 10 stolen bases.
+Rodríguez spent the 2023 campaign with the Double–A Biloxi Shuckers, playing in 115 games and slashing .291/.359/.367 with one home run, 43 RBI, and 14 stolen bases.

+In 2024, Rodríguez played for Biloxi and the Triple–A Nashville Sounds, hitting .284/.368/.374 with career–highs in home runs (4), RBI (52), and stolen bases (17).
+He elected free agency following the season on November 4, 2024.

+On November 22, 2024, Rodríguez signed a one–year, major league contract with the Atlanta Braves.
+He was optioned to the Triple-A Gwinnett Stripers to begin the 2025 season.
+In 138 appearances split between Gwinnett and the Double-A Columbus Clingstones, Rodríguez slashed a cumulative .254/.324/.326 with eight home runs, 37 RBI, and 20 stolen bases.
+On November 6, Rodríguez was removed from the 40-man roster and sent outright to Gwinnett; he subsequently rejected the assignment and elected free agency.

+On November 21, 2025, Rodríguez signed a minor league contract with the San Diego Padres.

 Kruz Schoolcraft

 Kruz Schoolcraft (born April 18, 2007) is an American professional baseball pitcher and first baseman in the San Diego Padres organization.

 Schoolcraft attended Sunset High School in Beaverton, Oregon.
 He played as a pitcher and also played first base in high school.
 As a junior in 2024, he went 10–1 with a 0.39 earned run average (ERA), and 146 strikeouts over 71 2/3 innings as a pitcher and hit .506 with seven home runs and 30 runs batted in (RBI).

 Schoolcraft entered his senior year in 2025 as a top prospect for the 2025 Major League Baseball draft.
 He was committed to play college baseball at the University of Tennessee.
 Schoolcraft was selected with the 25th overall pick in the first round of the 2025 Major League Baseball draft by the San Diego Padres.
 Schoolcraft signed with the Padres for a $3,606,600 signing bonus on July 24, 2025.